-PPC Rating of 5: This rating applies to all TFPD residents and business owners within five road miles of TFPD stations 1, 3, 4, 5, 7 and 8.
+This rating applies to all TFPD residents and business owners within five road miles of most TFPD stations.
+Please call to confirm your rating: 303-582-5768 x701.
+This classification was improved from 9.

 PPC Rating of 10: This rating applies to all TFPD residents and business owners outside five road miles of the above mentioned fire stations, if auto-aid agreements are not in place for that specific location.
 This applies mostly to the far southern end of Gilpin County.
-Currently, we are in the process of working on auto-aid agreements to cover this area.
-If you have any questions, please call our headquarters at 303-582-5768 x2 or email firstname.lastname@example.org
+If you have any questions, please call our headquarters at 303-582-5768 x701 or email email@example.com

 Letter from ISO with confirmation of new rating schedule for Timberline Fire: